shaulleo/FlavourFlix/Use Case 3.md

 ## Actors

-- FlavourFlix' user, who wants to learn more about a specific restaurant.
+- FlavourFlix' user, who wants to learn more about their food personality.
 - Filomena, FlavourFlix' assistant.

 ### Preconditions